 Here’s what you must keep in mind to qualify someone as a lead:

 Identify the needs of the prospect and analyse if what you offer has the capability to fulfil their need.
 This is the main criterion of qualification.
 Sometimes there are cases where clients may not be aware of the fact that they have a need.
-Regardless of whether a potential lead comes forward with a need or not, it is extremely important to dig a little deeper in your research a
+Regardless of whether a potential lead comes forward with a need or not, it is extremely important to dig a little deeper in your research and identify their need.

 Provide an out of the box approach to meet the needs of the prospects.
 It becomes mediocre if what you provide is exactly the same as what another dozen others provide.
 People are always attracted towards a fresh and unique approach.